 Plus, as always, they taste good, not bland and boring like some of the recipes we tried.

 First off, you need an Instant Pot.
-I have this 6 Quart version (Amazon links may be affiliate) and you’ll probably want some extra sealing rings (I like these colorful ones – I can use different colors for different recipes, since the sealing rings tend to absorb the odors of whatever you cook).
+I have this 6 Quart version and you’ll probably want some extra sealing rings (I like these colorful ones – I can use different colors for different recipes, since the sealing rings tend to absorb the odors of whatever you cook).

 Once you get your Instant Pot, I highly suggest you do the pressure tests listed in the instructions.
 I did not, because… I don’t believe in following directions.

 My Instant Pot unit has given me a lot of grief as a result, because the inner metal ring was bent from the start and it has a hard time achieving pressure.